Top Tips for Creative Agencies when Managing Virtual Teams

 Providing a single liaison for the freelancer is the most efficient way to manage the virtual member of staff.
 If one in-house contact manages all questions, queries, and reports from the freelancer, this provides clarity for the freelancer and is the most efficient way to manage things as other members of staff are not bombarded with queries from the freelancer additionally, having one dedicated contact should mean the freelancer does not need to wait for answers from other team members who may be busy with other work.

 Paying the right price

 It can be argued that the best way to pay a freelancer is on an hourly basis.
 This provides accuracy for both you and the freelance member of staff to determine how long a project takes and the staff cost involved.
 The disadvantage of this is that should the freelancer not be working efficiently, the time tracked against a particular job could be inaccurate.
 Having a set fee for a particular project may be preferable where you will be certain from the start exactly what the fixed cost of the freelancer will be and you can budget that into the overall project cost.

-If freelancers are regularly employed, then consideration should be given to make them feel part of the team.
-Joining meetings via telephone or video calling for project meetings is a must, but they may also welcome the opportunity to come into the office and meet team members they have been working with online, perhaps even going that bit further and socialising with the team out of normal working hours, would be something that could enhance team bonding.
-It’s also a good idea to involve non office based staff by sending them staff news and updates about the company, so that they feel part of the team.
+If freelancers are regularly employed, then consideration should be given to making them feel part of the team.
+Joining meetings via telephone or video calling for project meetings is a must, but they may also welcome the opportunity to come into the office and meet team members they have been working with online, perhaps even going that bit further and socializing with the team out of normal working hours, would be something that could enhance team bonding.
+It’s also a good idea to involve non-office-based staff by sending them staff news and updates about the company so that they feel part of the team.
 All this can help a freelancer feel invested in the company and increase their motivation to work harder for the company.

 This article is written in general terms and therefore cannot be relied on to cover specific situations; application of the principles set out will depend upon the particular circumstances involved and we recommend that you obtain professional advice before acting or refraining from acting on any of its contents.